Redocly/redocly-cli/docs/resources/rules/assertions.md

         defined: true
 ```

-A different way to declare the same assertion is to require that the PathItem has a required key `get`.
+A different way to declare the same assertion is to require that the `PathItem` has the `get` key.
-Notice the removal of the `property` property.
+Notice we don't need to include `property` in this approach.

 ```yaml
 lint: